 Which one is better?

 We gave Vue the higher rating in our reviews, and DirecTV slightly higher than Sling, but which one you choose depends on your budget and needs.
 Sling is cheaper but quite limited.
-Vue is more capable but its price, especially in those seven cities with local channels, pushes it closer to the realm of traditional cable TV bundles.
+Vue is more capable, but its price, especially in those seven cities with local channels, pushes it closer to the realm of traditional cable TV bundles.
 DirecTV has the most channels but is still missing some major features.